iamnagesh/habit_tracker/issue_template.md

 - Consider edge cases where there might be no completed habits data available.

 ### View all habits
-As a **user**, I want _to see both completed and incomplete habits in my report,_ so that _I have a comprehensive view of my habit tracking performance._
+As a **user**, I want _to see both completed and incomplete habits in my report,_ so that _I have a comprehensive view of my habit-tracking performance._

 #### Acceptance Criteria:
 1. The reports page should display both completed and incomplete habits.